qube1t/cli-morra-game/README.md

-# Assignment 1
+# Morra

-You will find instructions for this assignment on the course website.
+Play Morra with the computer on different difficulty levels from the command line.